microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 ----

 Parameter **force** refers to regenerate cross-epoch summary data or not, default value is 'true'.
-Expected source_path is dumped snapshot files.
-The structure of input file folder should be like this:
+Parameter **source_path** refers to the path of dumped snapshot files.
+The expected structure of file folder should be like this:

 Folder Structure